Unity-Technologies/EntityComponentSystemSamples/Documentation/content/ecs_principles_and_vision.md

 * The C# job system lets you write multithreaded code in a simple way.
 It also safe.
 The C# Job Debugger detects any race conditions.
 * Burst is our compiler specifically for C# jobs.
 C# job code follows certain patterns that we can use to produce more efficient machine code.
 Code is compiled & optimized for each target platforms taking advantage of SIMD instructions.

 An example of this is the performance of Instantiation.
 Comparing to the theoretical limit, of instantiating 100.000 entities with 320 bytes of a memcpy takes 9ms.
 Instantiating those entities via the Entity Component System takes 10ms.
-So we are very close to the theoretical lmit.
+So we are very close to the theoretical limit.

 At Unite Austin we showcased a demo with 100.000 individual units in a massive battle simulation running at 60 FPS.
 All game code was running multicore.
 [See ECS performance demo [Video]](https://www.youtube.com/watch?v=0969LalB7vw)